al3xandr3/al3xandr3.github.io/_posts/2020-06-11-Lump-sum-versus-dollar-cost-average-investing.md

 <br>

 As the market fluctuates, the moment you invest is important.
-Investing all the saving at the wrong time could result in big losses.
+Investing all the savings at the wrong time could result in big losses.

 An alternative approach is to spread out the investment over time, so sometimes the investment is done at a high value, while some other times at a low value, but overtime it averages out, this approach is called dollar-cost averaging investing (DCA).
 DCA also has the nice property of the investor not having to worry about selecting the right time for investing.

-Investing all the money at once (the lump sum aproach) and as early as possible has time on its side, the earlier you invest the more time you are allowing money to grow as an investment (compounding effect).
+Investing all the money at once (the lump sum aproach) and early, has time on its side, the earlier the investment the longer it has to grow, leveraging the compounding effect.

 So what is best, invest all the money as earlier as possible or  instead invest in smaller quantities spread overtime?